Things Every Contact Lens Wearer Should Know

 Monthly or two week lenses can last longer depending on how often you wear them.

-As soon as you open a new contact lens package, the clock starts ticking then.
+False.
+As soon as you open a new contact lens package, the clock starts ticking.
 Just because you use your lenses once a week, doesn't mean you can make a two week lens package last longer.
-It's best to aim for dailies if you don't wear lenses often, otherwise, be sure to stick to the length of time the lenses are meant for.
+It's best to aim for dailies if you don't wear lenses often; otherwise, be sure to stick to the length of time the lenses are meant for.

 If you wear makeup, you should put your lenses on before applying any sort of skincare products or makeup.